MSUSEL/msusel-snort-network-quality/README.md

  * With this comprehensive overview of Snort, we're ready to delve into the project details.

-## Problem Statement
+## 💡 Problem Statement

 * Ensuring the quality and security of software systems is crucial in our ever-expanding digital world.
 To that end, the Software Engineering and Cybersecurity Lab (SECL) at Montana State University developed PIQUE: a Platform for Investigative software Quality Understanding and Evaluation.
 PIQUE is a language-agnostic system that can be adjusted for language-specific static-analysis operations.
 One PIQUE model focuses on measuring the quality of cloud microservice ecosystems.
 Cloud ecosystems use tools like Docker, an open-source development tool, to deploy, run, update, and manage containerized services to create efficient and scalable web applications.
 Our research is focused on measuring the quality of networking services, which are critical in cloud infrastructure.
 Computer networks are constant targets of cyber-attacks, and many incident response tools exist to defend against malicious network traffic.
 One of these tools is called Snort.
 Snort is an open-source intrusion detection and prevention system that can detect and log benign and malicious network traffic using rules.
 Snort rules delineate patterns to look out for in network traffic.
 Then, when those patterns are detected, rules will tell Snort how to react.
 Snort rules are powerful and have extensive customizability.
 By taking advantage of Snort’s flexible and powerful rule options, we can construct testing methods to measure and quantify the network quality of cloud ecosystems.
 Our research goal is to automate the process of running network quality tests between containerized services that use Docker.

-## Project Goals
+## 🔍 Project Goals

 * Create a stable testing environment for generating and testing Snort rules.
 * Gain proficiency in writing Snort rules.
 * Understand network traffic patterns between Docker containers.

-## Steps
+## 📋 Project Steps

 1. Install a free Linux distribution.
-We used Ubuntu 22.04.3 LTS.
 2. Install the most recent versions of Snort, Docker, and Wireshark.
 3. Configure Snort, Docker, and Wireshark.
-4. Validate consistency of tools:
-   * Test the consistency of Snort.
+4. Validate the consistency of Snort.
-   * Test communication between Docker containers.
+5. Test communication between Docker containers.
-5. Introduce malware:
-   * Containerize malware with Docker.
-   * Analyze communication patterns and specific packets triggering Snort alerts in Wireshark.
-7. Develop a scheme for measuring the effect of Snort alerts on network quality (severity & frequency).
+6. Develop a scheme for measuring the effect of Snort alerts on network quality (severity & frequency).

-## Environment
+## 🖥️ Environment

 * Operating System: Ubuntu Linux Version 22.04.3 LTS
 * Wireshark Version 4.2.2-1 ubuntu22.04.0 ppa2